andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 everybody and everybody knows me.
 Is this your first time?"

 "First time in probably 15 years, we came quite a few times when we were kids.
-Everything is so different and so the same, it feels... strange"
+Everything seems so much smaller.
+It's all so different and so the same, it feels... strange"

 "Well it's our own little slice of heaven, we're not like those asshole ski towns in Colorado"